Gravitational Waves from Hyperbolic Encounters of Primordial Black Holes in Dwarf Galaxies: Gravitational Waves from Close Hyperbolic Encounters of PBHs

 Note that to calculate the total amount of energy radiated in GWs in the \textit{cluster} by CHEs, we divided the core into 10 shells as in \cite{Erfani:2022gno} and we multiplied the energy emitted for a pair of BHs, Eq.~(\ref{eq:EnergyEmmited_CHE}), by the total number of encounters in each shell.
 Summing over all shells and pair combinations yields the total GW emission from CHEs in the \textit{cluster}.

 In the next section, we present our results for the GW emission from both BBH mergers and CHEs.
 We quantify the respective contributions of these two channels to the SGWB, highlighting the relative significance of hierarchical mergers and single scattering events in dense DG cores.
+The calculation of the SGWB generated by CHEs closely follows the formalism developed in \cite{Garcia-Bellido:2021jlq}, upon which our analysis builds with updated astrophysical inputs and rate estimates relevant for DGs environments.